Robust replication of barrier-style claims on price and volatility

 Observe that $H_n \to H$ pointwise as $n \to \infty$.
 Now, as the price of any claim is equal to the price of its replicating portfolio, we have by Theorem \ref{thm:sbko} that

-where the second equality holds as, by assumption, $X_T$ has no point masses, the third equality holds by Lebesgue's dominated convergence theorem and the last equality follows from the Leibniz integral rule.
+where the second equality holds by absence of point masses, the third equality holds by Lebesgue's dominated convergence theorem and the last equality follows from the Leibniz integral rule.
 Noting that $\Fv[H_n] = \Hh_n$ where $\Hh_n(\om)$ is defined for $-2n < \om_i < 0$, it follows that